-As this is Good Friday and Easter Weekend, one of the focal themes will be the effects and implications of Gospel Hip Hop in our society.
+As this was Good Friday and Easter Weekend, one of the focal themes was the effects and implications of Gospel Hip Hop in our society.

-African-American Studies is looking for interested and committed people to participate at every level:
+African-American Studies looks for interested and committed people to participate at every level for future symposiums:

 - We need performers–Singers/vocalists, Rappers, Dancers, Models, Film-makers, Visual & and Graphics Artists, including Photographers.

 - We need people with energy, planning skills and organizational expertise to help on the Planning Committee.